atlantis-nova/simtag/README.md

 ## naive

-This format of **semantic tag search** assigns an equal weight to each of our query tags:
+This format of **covariate search** assigns an equal weight to each of our query tags:

 ```
 query_tag_dict = [ 'Shooter', 'Dark Fantasy', 'Sci-fi']